cms-sw/cmssw/PhysicsTools/TruthInfo/doc/branch_design.md

 - a b-jet  <-> the b-quark branch (with its B-hadron sub-branch).

-It is built directly on phases 1-3: the selection (seed PDG / heavy-flavor) chooses the root, the downstream closure defines the extent, the ISR/underlying -event roles + genEvent/eventId give provenance, and the hit index gives the detector footprint.
+It is built directly on phases 1-3: the selection (seed PDG / heavy-flavor) chooses the root, the downstream closure defines the extent, the initial-state and underlying-event roles + genEvent/eventId give provenance, and the hit index gives the detector footprint.

 ## Construction & closure policy